-Figure 7.17.3.1.2-1: Release ad hoc group data communication
+Figure 7.17.3.1.2-1: Release ad hoc group data communication by the MCData server

 1. It is assumed that MCData users on MCData client 1, client 2 and client 3 are already part of the ongoing ad hoc group data communication.